The Best Natural Rugs (Guide To Natural Fibre Rugs)

 Sisal rug pros

-Sisal rugs are good for medium to high traffic areas like a hallway, living room and similar areas.
+Sisal rugs are good for medium to high-traffic areas like hallways, living rooms, and similar areas.
 And incredibly durable and hardwearing.

 Sisal rug cons

-Sisal rugs are the easiest to stain because it’s so absorbent.
+Sisal rugs are the easiest to stain because they’re so absorbent.
 Even water can permanently stain a sisal rug!
-So keep away from bathrooms and entryways.
-These are not the softest for under foot so if you may consider a wool blend rug.
+So, keep away from bathrooms and entryways.
+These are not the softest for underfoot, so you may consider a wool-blend rug.

 Seagrass Rugs

-Seagrass is a flowering plant found nearby the sea and marshes.
-It’s another fast growing plant so it’s a good eco-friendly option.
-The leaves are harvested to make rugs, baskets and other decor items.
+Seagrass is a flowering plant found near the sea and marshes.
+It’s another fast-growing plant, so it’s a good eco-friendly option.
+The leaves are harvested to make rugs, baskets, and other decor items.

-Seagrass comes in a limited colour range as it’s waxy sheen makes it non-porous.
-Which maybe a good thing for those who are sensitive to allergies and chemicals.
+Seagrass comes in a limited colour range as its waxy sheen makes it non-porous.
+Which is a good thing for those who are sensitive to allergies and chemicals.

 SEAGRASS rug pros

-As mentioned before seagrass rugs are the best when for stain prevention.
-It has a natural wax coating which makes it one of the best for natural fibre rugs.
-The good thing about seagrass rugs, is if they get wet they will dry back to their natural colour.
+As mentioned before, seagrass rugs are the best for stain prevention.
+It has a natural wax coating, which makes it one of the best for natural fibre rugs.
+The good thing about seagrass rugs is that if they get wet, they will dry back to their natural colour.

 Seagrass rugs are soft enough to walk on but tough enough to withstand some heavy use.